MBA Masterclass: Work and Wellbeing

 Purpose: To undertake an initial assessment of organisational readiness, key drivers, existing strategies and workplace wellbeing needs.

-- Complete Workplace Scanning Tool template including key organisational and industry drivers, priorities, current status of health and wellbeing strategy (2-3 pages)
+Task: Complete Workplace Scanning Tool template including key organisational and industry drivers, priorities, current status of health and wellbeing strategy (2-3 pages).

-- To guide completion of above, undertake 3 x 15-20 minute interviews with HR, Safety and/or employee representative/s (recommended) (Appendix A)
+To guide completion of above, undertake 3 x 15-20 minute interviews with HR, Safety and/or employee representative/s (recommended).

-Note – if students are not currently linked to a workplace, you are provided 3 x workplace scenarios (office-based, construction and small business example) to choose from to undertake your assessment (refer Appendix B)
+Note – if you are not currently linked to a workplace, you are provided 3 x workplace scenarios (office-based, construction and small business example) to choose from to undertake your assessment.

 Following the masterclass, you will also have access to a series of additional support options to help them apply and embed key learnings back in the workplace.
 This includes:

 - Free 30 minute virtual Wellness Discovery session with leader and/or key stakeholders to discuss findings of workplace scanning exercise (refer assessment) to guide the development of a targeted and results-oriented strategy for their organisation.
 Book your Discovery session here.

 - 2 months free initial access to The Hub – Australasia’s first knowledge centre for workplace wellness (value $98+GST + 20% discount ongoing if continued).
 Join The Hub using this unique link.

 WEEK 1: HEALTHY, WEALTHY AND WISE: THE BUSINESS CASE FOR INVESTING IN WELLBEING AT WORK